antonjan/generator_arduino_controle/README.md

 Thi code is a web based arduino controler for stoping and starting an Petrol Generator.
 # Project Status
 The web based generator controle is working.
+## Version 2
+The new V2 version has telegram controle and mobile app controle interface.<br>
+I also have changed the Android Framework to Tasmota.<br>
 I am now bussy adding mqtt controle to start and stop the Generator via Telegram and Mobile app.
 I am using MQTT and Node Red to integrate to IFTTT with web hoeks and Telegram for events alering.
 # Hardware.